6G Vision: An Ultra-Flexible Perspective: Ultra-Flexible Perspective for 6G

-Radio environment map (REM) is a realization of the ISAC concept \cite{6685772}.
-It is mainly used to obtain environmental information in the literature, however, for the next generation systems REM concept will be generalized from environmental-awareness to complete-awareness.
+A Radio Environment Map (REM) is a realization of the ISAC concept \cite{6685772}.
+It is mainly used to obtain environmental information in the literature, however, for the next generation systems the REM concept will be generalized from environmental-awareness to complete-awareness.
 REM may include all sensing information in a multi-dimensional manner for wireless communications networks.
 To exemplify, REM can be a specialized database for the ISAC.
 Therefore, the flexibility level of the ISAC systems can be determined by the dimensions in REMs.
 Each dimension in a REM increase the awareness, allowing better resource utilization.
 Moreover, control of the configurable options and parameters in different communications layers of 6G can be enhanced by more granular REM information.\\

-The complete information and awareness of the environment comes at the cost of high volume of data, variety of sources and significant processing.
+The complete information and awareness of the environment comes at the cost of a high volume of data, variety of sources and significant processing \cite{S2352864820302418, S2352864820301802}.
 This necessitates the use of big-data processing techniques \cite{6963801}.
 A significant challenge, however, in this regard is the overhead of data exchange between the sensing and processing nodes.
 A centralized solution might not be suitable in such scenarios, rendering the use of edge-computing imperative, particularly for low-latency use cases.
+Moreover, the usage of Artificial Intelligence (AI) solutions can be helpful while processing big-data at the edge nodes.